 Headers

 Your manuscript should be subdivided into sections (and, if necessary, subsections).
 These sections should be labeled with headings.
-All headings, including chapter and contribution headings, should be left-justified.
 Please do not use capitals.

 Headings and contribution titles should be succinct (approximately 80-100 characters) and expressive and should not be concluded with a period.
 Please avoid an excessive number of sections/subsections if possible.
 If the manuscript is in English, please write headings in "sentence style" (i.e. capitalization of the first word and all proper nouns) or "headline style" (i.e. capitalization of all words, except articles and prepositions).
 The main title of the publication should be set in “headline style”.
 Make sure that headline capitalization is uniform throughout the entire manuscript.
 Use the following MS Word styles for headings in your work (e.g. for chapter titles, section headings, subsection heading, etc.):